Tesla, Inc. (TSLA) Stock Analysis

 What Products and Services Does TSLA Offer?

-- Designs and manufactures electric vehicles (EVs)
+- Designs and manufactures electric vehicles.

-- Sells automotive regulatory credits
+- Generates revenue from automotive regulatory credits.

 How Does TSLA Make Money?